Corporate Governance and Nominating Committee Charter

-The Board, upon the recommendation of the Committee, shall appoint annually no fewer than three of its members to serve as members of the Committee and shall designate the Chairman of the Committee from among the members of the Committee.
+The Board, upon the recommendation of the Committee, shall appoint annually no fewer than three of its members to serve as members of the Committee and shall designate the Chair of the Committee from among the members of the Committee.
 All members of the Committee shall meet the independence requirements set forth in the Nasdaq Global Market (“Nasdaq”) listing standards and the rules and regulations of the Securities and Exchange Commission (the “SEC”).

 Members of the Committee shall serve until their successors are duly elected and qualified or their earlier resignation or removal.
 The Board may remove or replace any member from the Committee at any time with or without cause.

 The Committee may request any officer or employee of the Company or the Company’s outside counsel to attend a Committee meeting or to meet with any members of, or consultants to, the Committee.
 The Committee shall have the authority to retain and terminate any search firm used to identify director candidates and have sole authority to approve the fees payable to such search firm and any other term of retention.
 The Committee shall have similar authority to retain and terminate any legal or specialized consultant used in the review and evaluation of matters relative to governance.
 The Company must provide appropriate funding for the payment of reasonable compensation, as determined by the Committee, to retain advisors.

 The Committee shall meet at such times as the Committee shall consider appropriate to fulfill its duties, but not less frequently than four times a year.
 A majority of the Committee shall constitute a quorum for the transaction of business and a vote of a majority of the members present at any meeting at which a quorum is present shall constitute the action of the Committee.
 Annually, the Committee will establish a calendar of agenda topics to be discussed during the year (to the extent these can be foreseen).